1. Conscience: Private Enemy Number One

 4. A Bastard Like Me

 I am a bastard too.
 I am less of a bastard than I was, so this section is in the past tense, but I have been, in my life, a total bastard!
-I’ve stamped on the hearts of those who loved me, I’ve gracelessly climbed over one women to get to another, I’ve shrunk, pathetically, from my responsibilities, I’ve been brutally unaware of the mood of the room, I‘ve been jealous of the brilliance of others, even my dear friends, I’ve been embarrassingly over-excited, I’ve got off on my specialness or my ‘sad sad story’, I’ve stolen — and not from corporations, from people I love (admittedly that particularly vile act was when I was about twelve, but anyway), I’ve lied in order to make myself seem more important or to avoid exposing my guilt, I’ve been afraid to tell people that I love them, I’ve had extraordinarily sordid sex and I’ve lost my temper so disgracefully, so shamefully, I can no longer fully remember the events in question, having erased them.
+I’ve stamped on the hearts of those who loved me, I’ve gracelessly climbed over one women to get to another, I’ve shrunk, pathetically, from my responsibilities, I’ve been brutally unaware of the mood of the room, I‘ve been jealous of the brilliance of others, even my dear friends, I’ve been embarrassingly over-excited, I’ve got off on my specialness or my ‘sad sad story’, I’ve stolen — and not from corporations, from people I love (admittedly that particularly vile act was when I was about twelve, but anyway), I’ve lied in order to make myself seem more important or to avoid exposing my guilt, I’ve been afraid to tell people that I love them, I’ve had extraordinarily sordid sex, I’ve said some staggeringly cruel things to people, I’ve been completely absorbed in myself missing all manner of cue and I’ve lost my temper so disgracefully, so shamefully, I can no longer fully remember the events in question, having erased them.
 And I am an ordinary person, quite a nice one, you’d probably find.